w3c/wg-effectiveness/process.md

   * Stable URL
   * Publication date.
 * Details on how deliverables are approved
-* Dependancies on groups within W3C or other bodies
+* Dependencies on groups within W3C or other bodies
 * Level of confidentiality of the group's deliverables
 * Frequency and type of meetings
 * Communication methods